tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 Engineers often want to push the reference documentation for APIs into well-defined templates that accommodate sections such as endpoint parameters, sample requests, sample responses, and so forth.
 (I discuss these reference sections in [Documenting API endpoints](docendpoints.html).)

 If you have a lot of endpoints, you need a system for pushing the content into standard templates.
-Ideally, you should separate out the various sections (description, parameters, responses, etc.) and then compile the information through your template when you build your site.
+Ideally, you should separate the various sections (description, parameters, responses, etc.) and then compile the information through your template when you build your site.
 Or you can use a specification such as [OpenAPI](pubapis_swagger_intro.html) to populate the information into a template.
 You can also incorporate custom scripts.
 However, you don't often have these options in HATs, since you're mostly limited to what workflows and templates are supported out of the box.

 ### 4. Many APIs have interactive API consoles, allowing you to try out the calls

 You won't find an [interactive API console](pubapis_design_patterns.html#interactive_api_explorers) in a HAT.
-By interactive API console, I mean you enter your own API key and values, and then run the call directly from the web pages in the documentation. ([Flickr's API explorer](https://www.flickr.com/services/api/explore/?method=flickr.photos.search) provides one such example of this interactivity, as does [Swagger UI](pubapis_swagger.html).)
+By interactive API console, I mean you enter your own API key and values and then run the call directly from the web pages in the documentation. ([Flickr's API explorer](https://www.flickr.com/services/api/explore/?method=flickr.photos.search) provides one such example of this interactivity, as does [Swagger UI](pubapis_swagger.html).)
 The response you see from this explorers is from your own data in the API.

 ### 5. With APIs, the doc *is* the product's interface, so it has to be attractive enough to sell the product.

-Most output from HATs look dated and old.
+Most outputs from HATs look dated and old.
 They look like a relic of the pre-2000 Internet era.
 (For more on the dated display, see [Tripane help and PDF files: past their prime?](http://www.robertdesprez.com/2013/01/18/tripane-help-and-pdfs-time-to-move-on/) from Robert Desprez.)

 For example, here's a sample help output from Flare for the Photobucket API:

 <a href="http://bit.ly/photobucketlongurl" class="noExtIcon"><img src="images/hatphotobucket.png" alt="Publishing API docs" /></a>

-With API documentation, often times the documentation *is* the product's interface &mdash; there isn't a separate product GUI (graphical user interface) that clients interact with.
+With API documentation, often the documentation *is* the product's interface &mdash; there isn't a separate product GUI (graphical user interface) that clients interact with.
 Because the product's GUI is the documentation, it has to be sexy and attractive.

 Most tripane help doesn't make that cut.
 If the help looks old and frame-based, it doesn't instill much confidence with developers evaluating it.